arbs09/arbs09.de/content/blog/denmark-2024/index.md

 ![a Petroleum lamp in the dark](images/05.10.2024/PetroleumLampdarkstonewall%2001.jpg)
-![a Petroleum lamp in the dark on a stone wall](images/05.10.2024/PetroleumLampdarkstonewall%2002.jpg) I realy like these two photos that i took of some Petroleum lamp at a stone wall.
+![a Petroleum lamp in the dark on a stone wall](images/05.10.2024/PetroleumLampdarkstonewall%2002.jpg) I really like these two photos that i took of some Petroleum lamp at a stone wall.

 ## 07.10.2024